 As of 1 April 2007any applications received for

 - change of use of a property to residential

 - the subdivision of a property to create new dwellings

 Which is within the TBH SPA Zone of Influence (roughly within 5km of Chobham Common) will still require a scheme for the mitigation of the effects of the development on the TBH SPA and will also be required to contribute towards the SAMM.
 You are advised to read the Council's TBH SPA policy documents.

 The Council, to assist applicants in providing a scheme for the mitigation of the effects of the development on the TBHSPA the applicant/developer in such cases has two options:

-- The second is to enter into a land transaction, for an appropriate financial sum (£2,000 per net additional dwelling), with the Council to obtain a consent to utilise part of one of the Council's SANGs in mitigation.
+2. The second is to enter into a planning obligation, for an appropriate financial sum, with the Council to utilise part of one of the Council's SANGs in mitigation.
 This will be secured by way of submission of the S106 Unilateral Undertaking agreement.

 Strategic Access Management and Monitoring (SAMM)

-The S106 Unilateral Undertaking agreement also secures the £630 per net additional dwelling in respect of the SAMM contribution.
+The S106 Unilateral Undertaking agreement also secures the SAMM contribution.